A physics-based model of swarming jellyfish: Discussion and results

 While frequency and diffusion responses (A) do not result in significant searching (Fig.~\ref{fig: response mechanisms} panel (a)), already enabling weakening of the turbulence avoidance (B) allows some agents to cross the flow barrier and to spread partly in the left gyre (Fig.~\ref{fig: response mechanisms} panel (b)).
 A velocity response to activity increase (C) leads to a further increase in the number of crossings.
-However, jellyfish get trapped in the corners of the tank because direction is no longer chosen based upon turbulence avoidance (Fig.~\ref{fig: response mechanisms} panel (c,d,e))).
+However, jellyfish get trapped in the corners of the tank because direction is no longer chosen based upon turbulence avoidance {and higher velocities increase the chance of bumping into a wall where the movement is constrained.}(Fig.~\ref{fig: response mechanisms} panel (c,d,e))).